MaestroGarcia/personal-goals/README.md

 - [ ] Attend to more Office Hour sessions at CSS-Tricks :blush:

 ### Things to do in the future:
-- [ ] Rebuild my personal website marcustisater.se with a new fresch design
+- [ ] Rebuild my personal website [marcustisater.se](http://www.marcustisater.se) with a new design
 - [ ] Blog post about PostCSS and why you should drop Sass/Less/Stylus becuase of it.
 - [ ] Create starterkit/boilerplate in React
 - [ ] Work on PostCSS.org styleguide in React
 - [ ] Create an useful PostCSS Plugin :blush:
 - [ ] Cleanup my GitHub Repositories
-- [ ] Finish off Owl Carousel 2 Plugin for WordPress with great documentation
+- [ ] Finish off Owl Carousel 2 Plugin for WordPress with documentation
 - [ ] Update BlogSixteen to 1.6 (WordPress theme)
-- [ ] Optimize [wpsv.se](wpsv.se) to perfection with automation tools.
+- [ ] Optimize [wpsv.se](wpsv.se) to perfection with automation tools under 1500ms.
 [Repo](https://github.com/wpsvse/wpsvse-optimize-analysis)
 - [ ] Switch webhosting providor to Amazon Cloud to look upon benefits
 - [ ] Build a super cool application that will make me billion of dollars :wink: